Mozambican Marine Conservation Project

 Fitness & Skills

 This project involves open ocean swimming, so you must be fit enough (and a strong enough swimmer) to cope with this!
 Those that struggle with swimming are not advised to join this project, and we advise that you must be able to swim around 200 metres comfortably in order to join.
-Additionally, to take part in the activities you must be at least PADI Open Water qualified, therefore, if you are joining without a dive qualification, you will complete this course in your first 4 days.
+Additionally, to take part in the activities you must be at least Open Water qualified, therefore, if you are joining without a dive qualification, you will complete the RAID Open Water course in your first 2-3 days (we strongly recommend completely the e-learning before arriving).
 The other important requirement is that you work well within a team and have a significant interest in marine life and the overall conservation efforts!

 Vaccinations